 When pre-provisioning is enabled for your account, the ssoCreate API call will also be enabled for your account.
 Users created with this API call will only be able to login via SSO.
 No password will be created.

-- Designate Basic, Pro, or Corp as the license type.
+- Designate Basic, Licensed, or On-Prem as the license type.
 Select any features you would like to apply.
 This pertains to all users included in the CSV file.

 - Check SSO User.